 If a collision is caused by someone who does not have insurance, your UM coverage will step in and cover your losses from your injury, including pain and suffering, just as if your company insured that person.

-7. How long do I have to settle a personal injury claim?
+7. How long do I have to settle my personal injury claim after a car accident?

 In Oregon, the statute of limitations for an adult is two years for a personal injury claim caused by a car accident.
 This means if your claim is not settled or a lawsuit filed within two years of the collision, then all of your rights are lost.